Charles County Pavers

 Real estate appraisers consistently value paver driveways higher than concrete.
 The premium is typically $5,000-$15,000 on comparable homes.

-If you’re selling within 3-5 years, this matters.
+If you’re selling in the next few years, this matters.
 The premium often offsets a meaningful portion of the cost difference.

 Charles County buyers in the $400K+ range increasingly expect paver driveways.
 Concrete driveways read as “standard” while paver driveways read as “upgraded.”